ilterr/events-platform/README.md

 - Access your dashboard to view your registered events
 - Staff members can create new events

-## Additional Features to Come

-- Improved form validation on sign-in and sign-up pages.
-- Users can unregister from events.
-- Staff members can manage and control events.
-- Enhanced error handling for improved user experience.
-- UI improvements include confirmation dialogs, search and sort functionality, and EventList pagination.
-- Improved navigation to enhance user experience.

 ## Project Link:

 [https://github.com/ilterr/events-platform]